Skip to content

 Control sums

-To check the correctness of transferring wave-functions from st-wslda to td-wslda code compare content of check.stamp files.
-This file contains control sums, which are integrated quantities, like densities and energies, which are recalcualated from wave-functions.
-They shoule agree up to machine precision.
+To check the correctness of transferring wave-functions from st-wslda to td-wslda, compare the content of check.stamp files.
+This file contains control sums, which are integrated quantities such as densities and energies, recalculated from wave functions.
+They should agree up to machine precision.
 For example:

 [gabrielw@dell st-my-project]$ cat st-run_check.stamp